 “I see the same as you, Brice.
-Something went wrong with Mr. Bank’s demonstration.
-The onboard engineer suffered a fatal injury.”
+An apparent malfunction with Mr. Bank’s demonstration caused the onboard engineer to suffer a fatal injury.”

-A cable lowers and lassos the Pod shell.
+A cable lowers from above and lassos the Pod shell.

 “An Air Rescue is here.
 David said the Pod could fall, endangering other people.
 Securing the Pod takes priority over removing the engineer’s body.”